 Stephens Creek Empties into Willamette

 As a reward, we get to see where Stephens Creek enters the Willamette.
 Do the house boats look familiar?
-It's Macadam Bay — previously known as Willamette Moorage.
-Right?
+They're part of Macadam Bay Moorage, where the Weber Brothers Tannery had a wharf in the last century.

 What a lovely area.
 It floods in the winter.
 This was in April, and was a little spongy.
 So, if you go, do it dry summer months.